 Introduction

-Durcno is a PostgreSQL Query Builder and Migration Manager for TypeScript designed around three core principles:
+Durcno is a PostgreSQL Query Builder and Migration Manager for TypeScript designed around four core principles:

 Durcno provides a modern, type-safe approach to working with PostgreSQL databases in TypeScript applications.
-Unlike traditional ORMs, Durcno prioritizes developer experience with intuitive APIs, comprehensive type safety and robust migration management.
+Unlike traditional ORMs, Durcno prioritizes developer experience with an intuitive API, comprehensive type safety, runtime validation, and robust migration management.

 Define your database schema using clean, type-safe table definitions that map directly to PostgreSQL columns: